 If you have not actively tracked your time at work, then your view of your hours is like the mechanic’s view of the car in the above scenario: guess work.

 Note what you are doing and use simple tagging, or an equivalent, to collect data on the areas of work.

-Consider tagging my project, task type, or business area.
+Consider tagging by project, task type, or business area.
 If you are a boss or manager, also note the difference between doing your work and managing, training, or supervising others.

 Real insight comes when you start to track all the interruptions and non-growth focused work.

-How much time are you spending putting out fires, correct previous errors, etc.?
+How much time are you spending putting out fires, correcting previous errors, etc.?

 How much time are you spending doing other people’s work, instead of training them on doing that work?

 How much time are you spending doing the same things, or repeating the same things, more than once or twice?

 Then start to note how long it takes you to manage all these different areas.
 Finding the invisible depletions of time will be essential to improving your time management.
 And therefore your productivity.

 You might track when you are in meetings, but are you tracking what is getting done in those meetings?
 Can you quantify the effectiveness of each meeting?
 Use tagging for detailed tracking of meeting time as well.